California PKC Menu

 Tony Leone is PKC and SKUSA’s Director of Information Technology, and is the man behind the scenes, building and maintaining the website and setting up the scoring system at each race.
 Tony’s expertise and personality make him a valuable member of the team.
 He also takes most of the photos at ProKart Challenge events, which are available at dromophotos.com.

 Chris Ortenburger of Eyenovation Multimedia LLC creates and maintains visual marketing solutions for ProKart Challenge and SKUSA, as well as a variety of clients worldwide.
 It’s Eyenovation that is responsible for the visual flair that some deem PKC’s and SKUSA’s strongest asset off track.
 See the various series logos, website imagery and advertising campaigns for proof.
 In addition to maximizing the visual effect, it was Eyenovation’s key marketing strategies that helped launch the series in late 2004.
 For additional information regarding Eyenovation see: www.eyenovation.com.

 Patti Kutscher, Tom’s wife, is the organization’s VP/Director of Administration and Registration.
 Patti and her crew are responsible for making each PKC and SKUSA event run smoothly and efficiently.
 Her entire team is an administrative powerhouse that contributes plenty of time and energy not only behind the scenes, but at the track as well.

 About Superkarts!
 USA

 Superkarts!
 USA is the governing body over all SKUSA regional series.
 SKUSA’s mission is to deliver the complete racing experience, helping karters to bridge the gap between club racing and professional racing.
-SKUSA sanctions a number of regional series throughout the U.S., as well as national events such as the SKUSA Pro Tour SpringNationals in April, the SummerNationals in July, and of course the SuperNationals in Las Vegas, NV every November.
+SKUSA sanctions a number of regional series throughout the U.S., as well as national events such as the SKUSA Pro Tour SpringNationals at the end of April, the SummerNationals in July, and of course the SuperNationals in Las Vegas, NV every November.